-If you start experiencing an unusual amount of tire drag, it’s probable that a leak too large for self-healing has developed and you’ll need to patch your tires yourself.
+If you start experiencing an unusual amount of tire drag, a leak too large for self-healing has probably developed and you’ll need to patch your tires yourself.

 Presta or Schrader Valves?

-The valve on the bicycle inner tube is the means whereby one gets air into the tire.
-This valve pokes out of the wheel, and different wheels are drilled for different sized valves.
+The valve on the bicycle's inner tube is the means by whereby one gets air into the tire.
+This valve pokes out of the wheel, and different wheels are drilled for different-sized valves.

 - The Schraeder (or Schrader) valve is the most typical type of valve.
 Because it is an automotive-style valve, you will be able to fill your tires up at the gas station without any special attachment.

-- The Presta valves, on the other hand, are narrower, and have built-in valve caps.
-Because of this, one advantage of the Presta valve is that they are slightly easier to pump up with a hand pump then Schraeder valves (because there is no valve spring to overcome).
+- The Presta valves, on the other hand, are narrower and have built-in valve caps.
+Because of this, one advantage of the Presta valve is that they are slightly easier to pump up with a hand pump than Schraeder valves (because there is no valve spring to overcome).